A favicon of Afternic

 What technologies pair with Afternic?

-Afternic's tech stack is dominated by AWS infrastructure—79.37% of users run Amazon services, with 77.4% specifically using AWS Global Accelerator.
-This reflects GoDaddy's cloud-first architecture and reliance on AWS for global edge delivery.
-The high overlap with Namefind (31.46%) and Afternic DNS (29.01%) shows many users point nameservers directly to Afternic's infrastructure for full platform integration.
+Afternic's tech stack is dominated by AWS infrastructure: 79.37% of users run Amazon services, with 77.4% specifically on AWS Global Accelerator.
+This reflects GoDaddy's cloud architecture and reliance on AWS for edge delivery.
+The overlap with Namefind (31.46%) and Afternic DNS (29.01%) shows many users point nameservers directly to Afternic for full platform integration, which is also how they qualify for the discounted commission rate.

-The presence of Google Adsense for Domains (12.27%) and standard Google AdSense (9.6%) confirms that parking revenue is a key use case.
+The 12.27% on Google Adsense for Domains and 9.6% on standard Google AdSense confirms parking revenue is a key use case.
 React (9.24%) and core-js (9.11%) indicate Afternic's modern JavaScript stack for landing pages.
-The overlap with GoDaddy DNS (16.85%), GoDaddy CDN (8.25%), and GoDaddy SSL (7.8%) underscores the platform's tight integration with its parent company's environment, making it difficult to use Afternic without adopting adjacent GoDaddy services.
+The overlap with GoDaddy DNS (16.85%), GoDaddy CDN (8.25%), and GoDaddy SSL (7.8%) shows how closely the platform sits inside its parent company's stack.
+Using Afternic without adopting adjacent GoDaddy services is hard.

 Cloud Infrastructure